diazgilberto/db-modeling-design-final-project/README.md

 CS 120|Intro.
 To Programming in C++|$2,190.00
 IT 451|Web-Based Systems|$2,190.00

-5. In one query, use group functions to sum the maximum enrollment for all course sections and calculate the average, maximum, and minimum current enrollment for the Summer 2008 term.
+e.
+In one query, use group functions to sum the maximum enrollment for all course sections and calculate the average, maximum, and minimum current enrollment for the Summer 2008 term.

 ```sql
 SELECT A.C_SEC_ID, A.SUM_MAX_ENROLLMENTS, B.AVERAGE_CURRENT_ENROLLMENT,